tanvirurrahmanchowdhury/pyauger/README.md

-# PyAuger v0.0.1
+# PyAuger v-0.0.1
-An incomplete First-Principle Auger Computation Code in Python with VASP.
+An incomplete First-Principle Auger Computation Code in Python with [VASP](https://www.vasp.at/).

 ## Requirements
-You can use *conda* to create an environment with the following yaml.
+You can use *conda* to create an environment with the following *yaml*.
 ```
 name: pyauger
 dependencies: